solquist/DataCleaningAssignment/README.md

 ## Script Requirements

-The following R components are required to run the script:
+The package `reshape2` is required to run the script.
+It is used to perform the final reshaping step to create the tidy data set.

 ## Processing the data

 ### Reading in the data

-It is assumed the required data already exists in the working directory and having the same directory structure obtained whwen unzipping the source (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
-The following files are read in using
+It is assumed the required data already exists in the working directory and having the same directory structure obtained when unzipping the source (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+The script checks to see if the expected directories exist.
+If they don't, an error is thrown with a message indicating the directory that was expected.

+The following files (with relative path included), needed to piece together the required data set, are read in using `read.table()`.

+  * "./getdata_projectfiles_UCI HAR Dataset/UCI HAR Dataset/features.txt" - vector of 561 feature labels for the raw sensor data blocks.
+Since this will be used to label the data, it is read in with the option `stringsAsFactors = FALSE`.

 ### Merging the training and test sets